Relationship Anxiety: Symptoms, Causes & How to Break the Cycle

 - Time apart – Your partner being busy or unavailable feels like emotional distance

-The Cycle of Anxiety in Romantic Relationships
+Understanding the Cycle of Anxiety in Romantic Relationships

 Relationship anxiety often follows a repetitive loop: